You are waiting for a decision Visiting Sweden

 • your given name and surname

-• your address
+• your address (with postal code, city and country)

-• why you want the fee refunded
+• description of why you should get the fee back

-Send this information in a letter to:
+Send this in a letter to:

 Migrationsverket